i-MSCP/roundcube/README.md

 # i-MSCP Roundcube Package

-Repository that provides the The Roundcube Webmail suite for i-MSCP composer package.
+Repository that provides the The Roundcube Webmail suite composer package for i-MSCP.

-This package is automatically downloaded and installed by the i-MSCP installer when needed.
+This composer package is automatically downloaded and installed by the i-MSCP installer.

 Upstream release: 1.3.x branch